ppoiuy/spellcast-solver/README.md

 ## To-Do

-- (done) Change "# of scores" to "# of words"
-- (done) Oversight where the first tile in a word isn't swapped (the 8 directions are checked for swaps, but not the first tile itself. algorithm change would be checking the swap on each tile itself rather than surrounding directions?).
-Fixing this will make it take a little longer to run and make 3 swap checks take even longer.
-- (done) Change grid display to show outlines on swapped tiles so that the first tile in a grid can be both visually indicated as the first tile and a swapped tile.
-- (done) Warning text if no DL or TL multiplier set
-- (done) Scrape 1-letter words and banned "profanity" words from the word list.
 - Set tool tips for each button/text box
    - Tool tip of swapped tiles can use the original grid's value to show what the previous letter was before being swapped.
    - Most button tooltips are just use cases: limit multiplier checkbox use case is only adventure mode